acidburn0zzz/orgs-docs/managing-billing.md

 of the Organization regardless of their Package Access.**
 ([Learn more about managing members]).

-You can caluclate your monthly bill as follows:
+You can calculate your monthly bill as follows:

 ```
 number of users * 7